Grom-perso/STSAFE-A120_examples_dev/Documentation/resources/Markdown/02_STSAFE-A120_Applicative_uses_cases/STSAFE-A120_as_crypto_companion/STSAFE-A120_as_cryptographic_companion.md

 @enduml
 '''

-Following example(s) illustrating this process are available in the STSAFE-A120 examples package
+Following example(s) illustrating this process are available in the STSAFE-A120 examples package:

 - [STSAFE-A120 Hash](#STSAFE-A120_Hash)